jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 * Organize your goals
 	* Effective learning often boils down to project management.
-	* By setting targes, people can manage their feelings more eaily and achieve progress with their learning.
+	* By setting targets, people can manage their feelings more easily and achieve progress with their learning.
 * Think about thinking
 	* Metacognition
 * Reflect on your learning